Nicolas-Constanty/AutoRemesher-Blender/README.md

  </p>

 ## Install the addon in Blender
-Download the package [here](https://github.com/Nicolas-Constanty/AutoRemesher-Blender/releases). **Do not extract it, Blender will use directly the .zip.**
+Download the package [here](https://github.com/Nicolas-Constanty/AutoRemesher-Blender/releases). **Do not extract it, Blender will use the .zip directly.**

 Inside Blender :